needle-mirror/com.unity.entities/Documentation~/transforms-concepts.md

 An entity can have multiple children, but only one parent.
 Children can have their own child entities.
 These multiple levels of parent-child relationships form a transform hierarchy.
 The entity at the top of a hierarchy, without a parent, is the **root**.

 To declare a Transform hierarchy, you must do this from the bottom up.
 This means that you use [`Parent`](xref:Unity.Transforms.Parent) to declare an Entity's parent, rather than declare its children.
 If you want to declare a child of an Entity, find the Entities that you want to be children and set their parent to be the target Entity.

+The value of an entity's `LocalTransform` component is relative to the entity's parent in its transform hierarchy.
+For entities not in a hierarchy, the "local" transform is equivalent to a world-space transform.

+Two additional components are automatically added by the system to entities in transform hierarchies:
+* The [`Child`](xref:Unity.Transforms.Child) buffer component is added to all entities referenced by at least one entity's `Parent` component.
+The `Child` buffer contains all of the parent entity's direct children.
+* The [`PreviousParent`](xref:Unity.Transforms.PreviousParent) component is added to all entities with the `Parent` component.
+It is used internally by the `ParentSystem` to detect changes to the `Parent` component.

+Once per frame, the [`TransformSystemGroup`](xref:Unity.Transforms.TransformSystemGroup) updates.
+It contains the following systems:
+* The [`ParentSystem`](xref:Unity.Transforms.ParentSystem) system is responsible for handling any hierarchy changes, including newly-instantiated hierarchies and newly-destroyed hierarchies.
+It detects when any entity's `Parent` component has been added, removed, or modified, and ensures that the other hierarchy components (`Child` and `PreviousParent`) are added, removed, and modified accordingly.
+* The [`LocalToWorldSystem`](xref:Unity.Transforms.LocalToWorldSystem) computes the value of the `LocalToWorld` component for all entities.
+For entities in a hierarchy, the local-to-world matrix is computed by recursively descending each hierarchy, composing the entity's `LocalTransform` and `PostTransformMatrix` with its parent's `LocalToWorld`.
+For entities that are not part of a hierarchy, `LocalToWorld` is computed directly from `LocalTransform` and `PostTransformMatrix`.

-For more information, see the [Using a hierarchy](transforms-using.md#using-a-hierarchy) documentation.
+For more information, refer to the [Using a hierarchy](transforms-using.md#using-a-hierarchy) documentation.

 ## The LocalToWorld component